sebastianbergt/flutter-devcontainer/README.md

 flutter-devcontainer
 --------------------

-*archived* this is quite old and I'm not maintaining it.
-Feel free to fork it :)
+Forked it from the original creator.
+Modernized it for Flutter 3.0.x and got it to build web and linux target.
---> Forked it from the original owner.
-Got it to build web and linux target
+However I also do not plan to maintain it.
+Feel free to fork it as suggested by the original author:)

 A Dockerfile & config for developing with [Flutter](https://flutter.dev/) and the [VS Remote - Containers](https://code.visualstudio.com/docs/remote/containers)